jj-vcs/jj/docs/github.md

 [sync-issue]: https://github.com/jj-vcs/jj/issues/1039

-## Working in a Git co-located repository
+## Working in a regular, colocated Git repository

-After doing `jj git init --colocate`, Git will be in a [detached HEAD state][detached], which is unusual, as Git mainly works with named branches; jj does not.
+In the default repo configuration (which is called "colocated"), Git will be in a [detached HEAD state][detached], which is unusual, as Git mainly works with named branches; jj does not.

-In a co-located repository, every `jj` command will automatically synchronize Jujutsu's view of the repo with Git's view.
+In a colocated repository, every `jj` command will automatically synchronize Jujutsu's view of the repo with Git's view.
 For example, `jj commit` updates the HEAD of the Git repository, enabling an incremental migration.